This site receives compensation for qualified sales and banner clicks referred from this site. Learn More

 Balance Bike Vs. Training Wheels

-These are literally changing the way we learn how to ride.
+Balance bikes are changing the way kids learn how to ride.
 The newest generation of children is literally skipping the step of training wheels, thanks to these.

 The problem with training wheels is that once parents take the time to put them on, they are loathed to take them off again.
 So children stay in the training wheel stage much longer than they probably should.